dwp/nino-format-validation/CONTRIBUTING.md

 I'm really glad you're reading this, because it means that the effort of making this code open has been worthwhile.
 We have a couple of points that you'll need to be aware of:

 * If you find a security issue, please don't raise a request.
-We’d rather you let us know directly by detailing the issue and emailing it to us at [SecureComms](mailto:secure.communicationsproject@dwp.gsi.gov.uk).
+We’d rather you let us know directly by detailing the issue and emailing it to us at [HealthPdu](mailto:quarryhouse.healthdigitalplatform@dwp.gov.uk).
 We guarantee to take a look.
 * When wishing to raise a pull request we would be grateful if you could let us know what has changed and why the change is required.

 ## Submitting changes

-Please send a GitHub Pull request to [SecureComms](mailto:secure.communicationsproject@dwp.gsi.gov.uk?Subject=Pull%20Request) with a clear list of what you've done (read more about [pull requests](https://help.github.com/articles/about-pull-requests/)).
+Please send a GitHub Pull request to [HealthPdu](mailto:quarryhouse.healthdigitalplatform@dwp.gov.uk?Subject=Pull%20Request) with a clear list of what you've done (read more about [pull requests](https://help.github.com/articles/about-pull-requests/)).
 When you send a pull request, we’d really appreciate it if you could include examples and use cases; we can always use more test coverage.

 Please follow our coding conventions (below), make sure all of your commits are atomic (one feature per commit) and always write a clear message against your commit that fully describes the change.